ALEX MASKET · BROKER-ASSOCIATE · COMPASS · LOS ANGELES

 Most transactions are clean.
-A few aren't — and those are the ones that define whether you have the right agent.
+A few aren't — and those are the ones that decide whether you have the right agent.
 Unpermitted work, trust sales, 1031 exchanges, fire damage, HPOZ designations, dual buyers with competing interests.
-That's where Alex operates.
+That's where Alex Masket operates.

 01